 In 2016 the Shore Stations Program celebrated 100 years of collecting and publishing data.
 These measurements began in 1916 after the construction of the first pier at Scripps Institution of Oceanography was finished.
 Recently, the Scripps Pier time series received national scientific and media attention when century-long record highs were broken, exceeding the 1931 record four times over 9 days in August 2018 during an extended marine heat wave.

-This program ranks as one of the world’s longest ocean time-series and the longest continuous on the Pacific Rim.
+This program ranks as one of the world’s longest ocean time-series and the longest, continuous, ocean temperature record in the Pacific Ocean.
 From this time-series we can accurately pin down the nature of ocean seasonality for the entire coast of California, and have begun to understand the anomalies caused by recurring equatorial El Niño conditions.
 There have been large cold anomalies too, but, as yet, we do not understand their cause.

 In addition to these episodic anomalies, there has been a long-term trend for a warmer California Current beginning around 1977.
 These warm and cold anomalies, and the long-term warming trend have significant biological effects on plankton production, fish catch and seabirds.
 They also are associated with changes in sea level, wave heights and beach erosion.
 We are only beginning to learn the details of the linkages between all these processes.

 This growing databank provides us with one of the first opportunities to separate natural from anthropogenic changes in our coastal zone.
-These data consist of daily temperature and salinity values when available, and is updated throughout the year.
+These data consist of daily temperature and salinity values when available, and are updated quarterly throughout the year.

 View down the sampling well